Australia’s Food Cold Chain Challenge

 April 8th , 2021 by Monika Australia & Asia Pacific

-A massive $3.8 billion per annum in estimated food waste can be attributed to deficiencies in Australia’s cold food chain, according to a study sponsored by the Department of Agriculture, Water and the Environment.
+A massive $3.8 billion per annum in estimated food waste can be attributed to Australia’s cold food chain challenge, according to a study sponsored by the Department of Agriculture, Water and the Environment.

 These losses could be “better predicted, avoided, or reduced” with improved food handling and temperature monitoring practices, the report claims.
 This includes more accurate measurement of food temperatures and the use of emerging monitoring and reporting technologies.